supminn/neoG_videoLibrary/ReadME.md

 ### Future Enhancements
 * Take personal notes from video - capture video time duration
 * Home page and video listing page design
-* Clicking on dp or author would filter the page with those details.
 * Refresh on video page - fix dependency